Planning Poker Online Tool

 Read the full guide →

-doBoard offers a free 7-day trial with full access to all features, including planning poker.
-After the trial, plans start at $5/month for the whole team, with unlimited users and projects, and all doBoard’s features included.
+doBoard offers a free 7-day trial with full access to planning poker and all other features.
+After the trial, pricing starts at $5/month for the whole team, with unlimited users, projects, and tasks.